-The Applicant can provide a product-specific environmental product declaration/s (EPDs) for the steel product/s they manufacture, on request.
-EPDs must be provided for at least the minimum threshold value (MTV) - 70% - of the finished steel product/s manufactured.
+The Applicant can provide a product-specific Environmental Product Declaration (EPD) and/or a Life Cycle Assessment (LCA) for the steel product/s they manufacture.
+Alternatively, EPDs for the steel feedstock must be provided for at least the minimum threshold value (MTV) - 70% of the finished steel product/s manufactured.

-The product-specific EPD/s provided must:
+The EPD(s) provided must:

-- Comply with EN 15804 - Include all required environmental impact categories, including disclosure of carbon emissions - Specifically apply to the product/s supplied - Cover at least the MTV (by weight) of the finished steel product/s manufactured
+- Be in accordance with EN 15804 Sustainability of construction works Environmental product declarations Core rules for the product category of construction products. - Include all required environmental impact categories, including disclosure of carbon emissions - Specifically apply to the product/s supplied - Cover at least the MTV (by weight) of the finished steel product/s manufactured (refer Option 2 below)

-The minimum threshold value (MTV) is a set value, as agreed between ASI and the GBCA, to represent a portion of the finished steel product/s manufactured and supplied by the Applicant.
-The MTV is a currently set at 70% and will increase over time.
-Where option 2 is used, all material inputs ('steel feedstock') used to manufacture the finished steel product/s are to be declared as well as their portion by weight (tonnes).
+The MTV is a set value, as agreed between ASI and the GBCA, to represent a portion of the finished steel product/s manufactured and supplied by the Applicant.
+The MTV is currently set at 70% and may increase over time.